brianom95/brianom95.github.io/_posts/2021-08-28-killarney-full-ironman.md

     <img width="400" src="/images/hardman5.webp">
 </p>

 In the final weeks I was the fittest I've ever been.
 Iron Fit as the book calls it.
-I swam 5km on one beautiful sunny day (very slowly but I was so proud), cycled my first century (100 miles or 160km) and did half marathons like they were nothing.
+I swam 5km on one beautiful sunny day, very slowly, but I was so proud.
+I also cycled my first century (100 miles or 160km) and did half marathons like they were nothing.
 I had missed a lot more workouts from the plan than I care to admit (life gets in the way) but I felt excited to run into the unknown and test what I could do.
 The last two weeks tapered off to allow the body to recover and all of a sudden the race was staring us down.

 I got an AirBnB in Killarney with my family.
 The day before I filled my bottles and finalised the chaotic contents of all the different bags.
 That night Jamie & I scoped out the swim while dropping off transition bags, our bikes and collecting race packs.